-Senate Bill (SB) 743 was adopted in 2013, after the certification of the GP EIR, which identified that for CEQA purposes, Level of Service LOS is no longer considered an environmental effect and is not required to be evaluated in CEQA documents.
-LOS impacts are included under this threshold for informational purposes.
+Senate Bill (SB) 743 was adopted in 2013, after the certification of the GP EIR, which identified that for CEQA purposes, Level of Service LOS is no longer considered an environmental effect and is not required to be evaluated in new CEQA documents.
+This is a tiered checklist analysis, however, so LOS remains relevant.